 If you insist on plucking, remember that it’s best for people who don’t have a ton of hair.
-Eventually, you’re wasting time going after individual hairs when you need a strategy more akin to carpet bombing.
+Eventually, you’re wasting time going after individual hairs when you need a strategy more akin to carpet bombing or burning ear hair.
 Is that foreshadowing the next method?

 You need to slow down for a minute.
 You just saw wax as an option and kept right on reading.
 Aren’t you worried at all about hot wax in your ears?
 You might have a problem.

 All joking aside, wax is a surprisingly good way to deal with outer ear hair (do we need to explain why you can’t use it for the inner stuff?).
 What we need to emphasize is that this is not a DIY situation.
 If you’re waxing your own ears, things get crazy awkward and there’s a real risk of getting hot wax down into the delicate parts.
 You don’t want to have to go to the hospital over this.
 Save that money for when you get your man parts stuck in something weird.
 It makes a better story anyway.